 The thing is, “Prusa” is actually a person, Josef “Jo” Prusa from Prague, whose first popular design was the first Prusa Mendel, a cheaper and simpler version of the old Sells Mendel back in the day.

 Skip forward to today and you’ll find an almost 60-person strong team under the Prusa Research brand, engineering, and selling, what is now the Original Joseph Prusa i3 “MK2” (or “Mark 2”, I guess).
 That and only that is what we’re looking at today.

 Original Prusa i3 MK2 Review: Overview

-If you’ve seen articles like “Best RepRap Prusa i3 Kit - Buyers Guide to 33 Prusa i3 Kits”, some of those machines are based on the open source i3 design, but thinking you’ll get the exact same experience from any of the kits from Far East sellers would be like buying this Goophone i7 and expecting it to rival an actual Apple iPhone 7.
+If you’ve seen articles like “Best RepRap Prusa i3 Kit - Buyers Guide to 33 Kits (incl. the MK2)”, some of those machines are based on the open source i3 design, but thinking you’ll get the exact same experience from any of the kits from Far East sellers would be like buying this Goophone i7 and expecting it to rival an actual Apple iPhone 7.
 You get the idea.

 Now, of course, the Prusa i3 design is completely open-source, both the hardware and software, and the MK2 comes with a bunch of very clever features for both of them.
 Let’s have a look at what the Original Prusa i3 MK2 promises specs-wise.

 So it’s still the familiar design of the vertical center plate carrying the Z and X axis and the M12 threaded rod base that carries that vertical plate and the Y-axis.
 This gives the Original Prusa i3 MK2 a slightly plus-sized build volume that’s 250mm or 10 inches wide, 210mm deep and 200 mm tall.